-If there are any questions or concerns regarding compliance with the Building Code, you will receive a letter (by email or post) requesting further information or clarification.
+If there are any questions or concerns regarding compliance with the Building Act or building code, you will receive notification by email requesting further information or clarification.
 The 20-day clock is suspended until this information is provided.

 Granting and issuing the consent

 The building consent authority will grant a building consent once it is satisfied on reasonable grounds that the provisions of the building code will be met if the building work is properly completed in accordance with the approved plans and specifications.

 The building consent authority is not required to grant the consent until the charge fixed for the consent and the building levy are both paid.

 If the building consent is refused, the building consent authority must write to the applicant and state the reasons.
 This must be done within the 20 working day time frame.

 Work must not being on the project until a building consent has been granted and issued.